 Zephyrs in Zihua

-Other than the adrenaline rush of rising through white water to pass through a wave, the trip was restful.
-Mojitos and pinadas all around during rounds of Boom! and 5 Crowns with our dear friends, Pat Brock and Mary Lou Kilmer Brock.
-They invited us to join them at their 3 Bedroom, 3 Bath private villa complete with a bonus casita and pool.
-There the resident iguanas, Peek and Boo keep an eye on us.
+Other than the adrenaline rush of rising through white water, the trip was restful.
+We visited a wildlife preserve in Ixtapa and kayaked through a lagoon to visit iguana land.
+Dozens came running for a snack of cut cabbage and papaya.
+Back at the ranch, mojitos and pinadas all around during rounds of Boom! and 5 Crowns with our dear friends, Pat Brock and Mary Lou Kilmer Brock.
+They had invited us to join them at their 3 Bedroom, 3 Bath private villa complete with a bonus casita, and pool.
+The resident iguanas, Peek and Boo kept an eye on us.

-About 20 miles northwest of Zihua, the closest villages are Majahua and Los Troncones, which are often the site of yoga retreats at the picturesque B&Bs and small resorts.
-Pat’s place (that Pat helped build) is 2 blocks from the pristine beach far from the nearest tourist trap.
+About 20 miles northwest of Zihuatanejo, the closest villages are Majahua and Los Troncones, which are often the site of yoga retreats at the picturesque B&Bs and small resorts.
+Pat’s place, El Feliz Pescador, (that Pat helped build) is 2 blocks from the pristine beach far from the nearest tourist trap.
 Every morning, I awoke to a breeze that carried the sound of surf pounding the shore.
-Pat and Mary Lou like to share their oasis with others for very reasonable rates.
+For very reasonable rates, Pat and Mary Lou like to share their oasis and their fishing boat with Marcos (pictured above) as their friend and fishing guide.
 If you’re interested in stepping off the beaten path to visit a lesser known part of Mexico, send me a message for more information.